the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 The previous chapters have shown you that state management can be a crucial topic in larger applications.
 In general, not only React but a lot of SPA frameworks struggle with it.
 Applications got more complex in the recent years.
 One big challenge in web applications nowadays is to tame and control the state.

 Compared to other solutions, React already made a big step forward.
 The unidirectional data flow and a simple API to manage state in a component are indispensable.
 These concepts make it easier to reason about your state and your state changes.
-It makes it easier to reason about it on a component level and to a certain degree on a application level.
+It makes it easier to reason about it on a component level and to a certain degree on an application level.

 In a growing application, it gets harder to reason about state changes.
 You can introduce bugs by operating on stale state when using an object over a function in `setState()`.
 You have to lift state around to share necessary or hide unnecessary state across components.
 It can happen that a component needs to lift up state, because its sibling component depends on it.
 Perhaps the component is far away in the component tree and thus you have to share the state across the whole component tree.
 In conclusion components get involved to a greater extent in state management.
 But after all, the main responsibility of components should be representing the UI, shouldn't it?